Online Master of Science in Nursing Program

-With all online courses, NWU's Master of Science in Nursing (MSN) degree is designed for the working adult.
+NWU's online Master of Science in Nursing (MSN) degree is designed for working adults.
 It prepares students to be leaders in the field of nursing as nurse educators, administrators, leaders and entrepreneurs.
 Our highly qualified faculty makes personal attention to students an integral part of this MSN program.

 Nebraska Wesleyan University's bachelor's and master's degrees in nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.